-Non-uniform Dress Code for Special Events Athletic Practice and Outdoor Field Day Dress Code
+Athletic Practice and Outdoor Field Day Dress Code

-Just as the Academy provides guidelines for dress code in the classroom, it is important to project the image of professionalism in our athletic attire as well.
+Just as ACA provides guidelines for dress code in the classroom, it is important to project the image of professionalism in our athletic attire as well.

 All shirts worn for athletic practices and field day should be modest, loose fitting, in good repair (no holes, torn sleeves, etc.), should be worn either tucked in or well over the waist of the pants/shorts if not tucked in.
 No midriffs may be shown.
 T-shirts are preferred-no tank tops, camisoles, or sports bras may be worn as outer-garments.
 Sleeveless shirts may be worn if modest.